IQSS/dataverse/scripts/globalid/doi/migration_ezid2datacite/README.txt

 identifiers for Datasets and Datafiles.
 The migration transfer of the authority and the existing identifiers will happen between 3AM and approx. 9AM on Wed.
 Oct 17 (i.e. late tonight).
-During the migration window updating existing identifiers is likely not to work properly.
+During the migration window updating DOI registration may not work properly.
 So we recommend not to attempt to publish your Datasets during the hours between 3AM and until this message disappears from the main page." \
 http://localhost:8080/api/admin/settings/:StatusMessageText